branupama/openpower-vpd-parser/docs/backup-restore-config-json.md

 isPelRequired is set to true for this keyword, then a PEL entry will be generated.

 ### isPelRequired
-This optional field allows to log a PEL when both source and destination contains the default value.
+This optional tag allows to log a PEL when both source and destination contains the default value.

 ### isManufactureResetRequired
-This optional field used by vpd-tool mfgClean to reset the keyword value to its default during manufacturing cleanup.
+This optional tag used by vpd-tool mfgClean to reset the keyword value to its default during manufacturing cleanup.